apigee/apigee-client-php/README.md

 ## Monetization API: Alpha Release

 The [Apigee Monetization APIs](https://apidocs.apigee.com/api-reference/content/monetization-apis) have been added to this library but are considered to be an alpha.
-If you run into any issues, add an issue to our [GitHub issue queue](https://github.com/apigee/apigee-client-php/issues).
+If you run into any problems, add an issue to our [GitHub issue queue](https://github.com/apigee/apigee-client-php/issues).

 ## Installing the client library